 - Increase Open Rates: Humans love videos!
 Videos in an email provide an additional hook or motivation to open the email and view the video, increasing open rates and click-through rates.
 Just having the word ‘video’ in the subject line boosts open rates.

 - Better Conversions: By letting the user click on the thumbnail, you can direct them to your landing page, opening a plethora of targeted deals, cross-sell, and up-sell opportunities, leading to much higher conversion rates.

 - Cost-Effectiveness: The cost of creating video has dropped drastically in recent years.
 The availability of free video editing software allows every brand or company to create professional-looking videos.
 Videos are also a content form that can be reused across all social media platforms.

-- Metrics to Track & Analyze: Powerful video email technology provides a variety of tracking and analytic tools to understand individual viewership behavior like how many times the video was viewed, the number of shares, how long the video was viewed, etc. This granularity helps in creating the best marketing campaigns.
+- Metrics to Track & Analyze: Powerful video email technology provides a variety of tracking and analytic tools to understand individual viewership behavior like how many times the video was viewed, the number of shares, how long the video was viewed, etc. This granularity helps in creating the best drip campaign.
 These services can also host and send emails so that you can avoid the technical difficulties associated with sending to different email clients.

 - Mobile-Friendly: Video emails are one of the most mobile-friendly ways to get viewers to watch your video.
 Mobiles allow people to access and view videos instantly and with complete privacy anytime and anywhere, as opposed to desktops and laptops.